- My Aged Care is the one place you are required to contact if you wish to receive Government subsidised aged care services

-- My Aged Care is accessible via their phone call centre, however, they have recently added an online form to their website
+- My Aged Care is accessible via their call centre or through an online form on the website

 It is considered the “starting point” to all Government funded aged care services.